ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-5-4.md

-Chapter 4: Developing Effective Learning Strategies: Building Resilience and Adaptability to Changes in Learning Strategies
+Building Resilience and Adaptability to Changes in Learning Strategies
 ===========================================================================================================================

 Developing effective learning strategies is essential for achieving personal and professional growth through lifelong learning.
 In this chapter, we will explore techniques for developing effective learning strategies and building resilience and adaptability to changes in learning strategies.